Outdoor adventures made easier for you at Go Wild!

 The snowmobile trail pass fee is dependent upon whether the snowmobile for which you are purchasing the trail pass is registered in Wisconsin and whether the owner of that snowmobile is a member of a snowmobile club and the Association of Wisconsin Snowmobile Clubs (AWSC).
 Trail pass fees are non-refundable.
 You will need your Wisconsin registration number or, for a nonresident snowmobile trail pass, the make and model.

 - Wisconsin snowmobile trail pass ($30) – for a snowmobile registered in Wisconsin.
-Available online, or at any DNR license sales agent.
+Available online, or at any DNR sales agent.
 All Wisconsin snowmobile trail passes will be shipped by US Mail within 2 business days to the address specified.
-A temporary operating receipt is issued when orders are placed online and at DNR license sales locations to operate legally on snowmobile trails.
+A temporary trail use receipt is issued to operate legally on snowmobile trails.
 Carry the receipt with you until your pass is delivered by the US mail and affixed to your snowmobile's windshield.

 Note: Snowmobile trail pass fees are non-refundable.
 The department will not honor refund requests if the snowmobile’s owner purchases a full priced snowmobile trail pass and later purchases a club member pass at the discounted rate.